jrfaeder/rtd-tutorial/docs/source/index.rst

 .. note::

-   This project is still under active development.
+   This project is just a test as a prelude to writing the real documentation.

 Contents
 --------